damianphung/vueblog/docs/machine-learning/PyTorch-Transfer-Learning.md

 When creating custom datasets in PyTorch we need to create a ```Dataset``` subclass with ```__len__``` and ```__getitem__``` defined.

-The key thing to understand is that the ```__getitem__``` method should return a tuple which contains the sample data and label, given an index. i.e: print(MyDataSet[0]) should return (<Tensor>, label), where Tensor is the data sample of the image we downloaded as a PyTorch Tensor.
+The key thing to understand is that the ```__getitem__``` method should return a tuple which contains the sample data and label, given an index.

+i.e: print(MyDataSet[0]) should return (Tensor, label), where Tensor is the data sample of the image we downloaded as a PyTorch Tensor.

 We also have to create a transform pipeline for each dataset, where each data sample will go through a series of transformations before being forwarded to our network.